Mintz Memoir Recounts Friendship with John Lennon & Yoko Ono

 “I knew how I felt about both John and Yoko,” Mintz writes.
 “I loved them like family.
 I’d like to say they felt a similar familiar attachment to me — I hope they did — but again I was never completely sure with their true feelings were.
 All I knew was that when they called — which they did constantly — I felt compelled to answer.
 In the years we were together nobody spoke with them more than I did.

-“I’ll never know exactly why mine was the number they so frequently child but I know I always did my best to be a true friend to them both.
+“I’ll never know exactly why mine was the number they so frequently dialed but I know I always did my best to be a true friend to them both.
 Even at the most challenging times, I was there for John and Yoko, refusing to take sides, telling them truths that could sometimes be hard to hear.
 They trusted me, and I trusted them in return.
 It was a relationship and responsibility that was almost always a joyous one.”

 Ojai, June 1972: First In-Person Encounter